Updated: Mar 24

 Where do I Live?

 So the next topic is where do I live?
-We mentioned this a few minutes ago in that your options are to either have land for yourself, land that you can park on, an RV park and or a community which is trending upward across the country.
+The options are to either have land for yourself, land that you can park on, an RV park and or a community which is trending upward across the country.

 Hence, if you're used to living in the city, in an apartment complex, or a traditional suburb, this is going to be a large change for you.